ericclack/pygamezero_candy/doc/part4.rst

     a = a + 1
     print(fac(a))

+If Python didn't use a private scope in the function :code:`fac` above then our choice of the variable named :code:`a` for the loop would overwrite the variable :code:`a` outside of the function, creating some really odd bugs.

+Put another way: the variable :code:`a` in the function :code:`fac` is completely different to the variable :code:`a` outside the function, even though they have the same name.

 Other score ideas
 .................

-If you've followed the match 3 and match square code we could support both and give a higher score for matching squares?
+If you've followed the match 3 and match square code above we could support both and give a higher score for matching squares

+We could add a time limit and count the score down from 100, ending the game at zero.

 You are the game creator, so you decide!

 Time for some fruit